 Can bunions be corrected?

 Yes.
 But you need to learn how to stop wearing traditional shoes with teeny toe boxes and heels.
 Straighten your feet.
 Learn about torsion of the lower leg.
 Stretch your calves.
 Wear My-Happy Feet socks whenever you’re kicking it around the house and at night.
 Fix your whole-body alignment.
-Did I mention my book, Every Woman’s Guide to Foot Pain Relief?
-(Presales on Amazon, yo!)
+Did I mention my book, Simple Steps to Foot Pain Relief?